rpede/tutorial-deploy-flyio/README.md

 **Final stage**

 5. Use `nginx:alpine` as base image.
+6. Copy our custom nginx config from host.
-6. Copy build output from build stage to default folder for nginx.
+7. Copy build output from build stage to default folder for nginx.
-7. Expose port 80 because that is the default port for nginx and HTTP.
+8. Expose port 80 because that is the default port for nginx and HTTP.
-8. Start nginx with `nginx -g daemon off;`
+9. Replace `BACKEND_URL` in nginx config and start nginx

+The part `envsubst '$BACKEND_URL' < /nginx.conf.template > /etc/nginx/conf.d/default.conf` needs a bit of extra explanation.
+The command `envsubst` is short for environment variable substitution.
+It will substitute placeholders in its input for environment variables in its output.
+`/nginx.conf.template` is input and `/etc/nginx/conf.d/default.conf`
+Thereby writing a configuration file for nginx when container is run that includes a proxy URL given by an environment variable to the container.

 Try it out by running: